 Diamonds, rubies, and other gems have long been prized for the beauty they bring to engagement rings and other fine jewelry-but in recent years, more and more people have become aware of the ugly story behind some of the world's most precious stones.
-Read on to learn more about the concerns associated with precious gems, and what you can do to reduce gems' cost to workers, communities, and the Earth.
+Read on to learn more about the concerns associated with precious gems, and what you can do to support ethical jewelry, reducing gems' cost to workers, communities, and the Earth.

 Worker and Community Hazards

 Gemstone mining can be hazardous to the health of workers and communities alike.
 Diamond miners often work in cramped and unsafe conditions in tunnels, and dust from the mines can cause respiratory diseases in workers and residents of nearby communities.
 Mining of colored gemstones, such as rubies and emeralds, is generally done on a smaller scale than diamond mining, but still holds risks.
 According to the International Labour Organization (ILO), many small-scale miners are unable to invest in the tools and equipment that could prevent accidents.
 Because mining involves moving large amounts of earth, it can also alter local ecosystems and damage watersheds.
 And, although many of the countries where gems are mined have laws setting a minimum age for workers in hazardous occupations, the ILO has also documented child labor in mines.

 Child labor is also a problem in the cutting and polishing phase of both diamond and colored gemstone production, much of which takes place Asia; according to the ILO, India alone polishes 70 percent (by weight) of the global diamonds yield.
 In her book Glitter & Greed: The Secret World of the Diamond Empire (The Disinformation Company, 2003), Janine Roberts explains, "Child labor is illegal in India, but this law is much ignored.
 Sharp young eyes are much prized by Indian diamond traders."